MariolaFilipiak/Personal-homepage/README.md

 # Description
 This is my Personal online CV.
-Here you will find my skills and information about what I still want to learn in the future
+Here you will find my skills.

 ## Demo